lixinW/ship-hats-docs/subscription.md

 <details>
  <summary style="font-size:20px"><b>How will I be charged until final pricing? </b></summary><br>

 Billing starts from the first of the following month as we offer free subscription from the day of account provisioning until the first of the following month.
-For example, if account was provisioned on 5 or 25 March 2023, billing starts from 1 April 2023.
+For example, if account was provisioned on 5 or 25 March 2023, billing starts from 1 July 2023.
 We charge on a monthly basis, however, overall invoicing will be quarterly.

-**The new pricing is applicable from April, 2023 onwards.**
+**The new pricing is applicable from July, 2023 onwards.**

 If you are a **1.0 customer who is migrating to 2.0**, you will continue to pay 1.0 pricing until you have migrated completely.
-You will start paying the 2.0 pricing from April onwards.
-For example, if you complete migrating to 2.0 in January, there will be no charge until April 2023.
+You will start paying the 2.0 pricing from July onwards.
+For example, if you complete migrating to 2.0 in January, there will be no charge until July 2023.

-If you are a **new customer** and coming onboard to 2.0 directly, you will start paying the 2.0 pricing from April onwards.
+If you are a **new customer** and coming onboard to 2.0 directly, you will start paying the 2.0 pricing from July onwards.

 ?> All Public Officers can [**view pricing details on GSIB**](https://go.gov.sg/sh2indicative) (via link hosted on intranet).